CompuTec/appengine-docs/current/administrators-guide/configuration-and-administration/overview.md

 ![Administration](./media/configuration-and-administration/administration-panel-plugins.webp)

-To install a new plugin, click the Install plugin button in the upper-right corner of the form and load a plugin file (e.g. any from the [Plugins page](/docs/appengine/download/appengine/)).
+To install a new plugin, click the Install plugin button in the upper-right corner of the form and load a plugin file.
+E.g. any from the [Plugins page](/docs/appengine/releases/appengine/download).
 Note that the plugin files are always delivered as zip files – load them in this form, do not unzip them before loading.

 After loading a file you will get a system message about restarting AppEngine.
 You can decide whether to do it now or later (note that the loaded plugin will be available after the restart).